-It is suggested that the duct work from each dryer (minimum 14-inches for a gas dryer or 72 Kw electric dryer and 16-inches for a steam dryer or 80 Kw electric dryer) not exceed twenty (20) feet with no more than two (2) elbows (excluding dryer connections and outside exhaust outlets).
-If the duct work exceeds twenty (20) feet or has numerous elbows, the cross section area of the duct work must be increased in proportion to the length and number of elbows in it.
-In calculating duct size, the cross section area of a square or rectangular duct must be increased by twenty (20) percent for each additional twenty (20) feet.
+It is suggested that the duct work from each dryer not exceed twenty (20) feet with no more than two (2) elbows (excluding dryer connections and outside exhaust outlets).
+If the duct work exceeds twenty (20) feet or has numerous elbows, the cross-sectional area of duct work must be increased in proportion to the length and number of elbows in it.
+In calculating duct size, the cross-sectional area of a square or rectangular duct must be increased by twenty (20) percent for each additional twenty (20) feet.
 The diameter of a round exhaust duct should be increased ten (10) percent for each additional fifteen (15) feet.
-Each 90° elbow is equivalent to an additional thirty (30) feet, and each $45^{\circ}$ elbow is equivalent to an additional fifteen (15) feet.
+Each 90° elbow is equivalent to an additional forty (40) feet, and each 45° elbow is equivalent to an additional twenty (20) feet.